-Day of the Dead is a 5-night event that offers a different festivity every night.
+Day of the Dead in Mexico is a 5-night event that offers a different festivity every night.
 Starting with a procession of locals wearing catrina makeup on their faces (pretty visually attractive, to be completely honest), followed by a theatrical presentation, the traditional Vaqueria dance at Plaza Grande, and a flower exhibition at Parque de la Mejorada.

 If you’re going to Merida around February-March, then a great event to participate in is the Carnaval Merida in Plaza Carnaval.
 In early November, you can attend the Feria Yucatan Xmatkuil.
 And in early January, you can enjoy the Merida Fest, which you should definitely attend if you’re a music lover.

 If you have a chance to go to the Pok Ta Pok presentation, please don’t miss it!
 Even if you’re not a sports fan, this is a once-in-a-lifetime experience where you will fully enjoy Mexican culture and history.
 This is not offered in many parts of Mexico (despite being the “Mayan ball game”), but it’s gaining more and more popularity.

 The event takes place in Plaza Grande every Saturday at 8 pm.
 Please know this is free, but space is limited, so make sure you’re there ahead of time to be able to view the game.